1. Laws of Large Numbers and Stochastic Processes#

 1.1.
 Introduction#

 We shall interpret economic time series as temporally organized data whose source is a single random draw from a parameterized joint probability distribution.
-That joint distribution determines intertermporal probabilistic relationships among components of the data.
+That joint distribution determines intertemporal probabilistic relationships among components of the data.
 We imagine a statistician who doesn’t know values of the parameters that characterize the joint probability distribution and wants to use those data to infer them.
 A key ingredient in doing this successfully is somehow to form averages over time of some functions of the data and hope that they converge to something informative about model parameters.
 Some laws of large numbers (LLNs) can help us with this, but others can’t.
 This chapter describes one that can.

 Classic LLNs that are typically studied in entry level probability classes adopt a narrow perspective that is not applicable to economic time series.
 To help us appreciate why a plain vanilla LLN won’t help us study time series, we’ll start with a setting in which such a plain vanilla LLN is all that we need.
 Here the statistician views a data set as a random draw from a particular joint probability distribution that is one among a family of models that he knows.
 Once again, from those data, our statistician wants to infer which member of the family is most plausible.
 The family could be finite or it could be represented more generally with an unknown parameter vector indexing alternative models.
 The parameter vector could be finite or infinite-dimensional.
 We call each joint probability distribution associated with a particular parameter vector a statistical model.

 A plain vanilla LLN assumes that the data are a sequence of independent draws from the same (i.e., identical) probability distribution.
 This assumption immediately leads to a logical problem when it comes to thinking about learning which model has generated the data.
 If the parameter vector that pins down the probability distribution is known and draws are independent and identically distributed (IID), then past draws indicate nothing about future draws, meaning that there is nothing to learn.
-But if the parameters that pin down data generation are not known, then there is something to learn: a sequence of draws from that unknown distribution are not IID because past draws indicate something about probabilities of future draws.
+But if the parameters that pin down data generation are not known, then there is something to learn: a sequence of draws from that unknown distribution is not IID because past draws indicate something about probabilities of future draws.

 To achieve a theory of statistical learning, we can relax the IID assumption and instead assume a property called exchangeability.
 For a sequence of random draws to be exchangeable, it must be true that the joint probability distribution of any finite segment does not change if we rearrange individuals’ positions in the sequence.
-In other words the order of draws does not matter when forming joint probabilities.
-If prospective outcomes of tack tosses can plausibly be viewed as being exchangeable, this opens the door to learning about the probability of a heads as we accumulate more observations.
-Exchangeable sequences are conditionally IID, where we interpret conditioning as being on a statistical model.[1]
+In other words, the order of draws does not matter when forming joint probabilities.
+If prospective outcomes of tack tosses can plausibly be viewed as being exchangeable, this opens the door to learning about the probability of heads as we accumulate more observations.
+Exchangeable sequences are conditionally IID, where we interpret conditioning as being on a statistical model.[2]
 Exchangeable sequences obey a conditional version of a Law of Large Numbers that we describe later in this chapter.

-Because we are interested in economic time series, LLNs based on exchangeabilty are too restrictive because we are interested in probability models in which the temporal order in which observations arise matters.
+Because we are interested in economic time series, LLNs based on exchangeability are too restrictive because we are interested in probability models in which the temporal order in which observations arise matters.
 This motivates us to replace exchangeability with a notion of stationarity and to use an ergodic decomposition theorem for stationary processes.
 This LLN for stationary processes is conditional on what we call the statistical model.
 The resulting LLN allows us to study a statistician who considers several alternative statistical models simultaneously and who understands how long-run averages of some salient statistics depend on unknown parameters on which the LLN is conditioned.

-A LLN can teach us about statistical challenges that we would face us even if we were to have time series of infinite length.
+An LLN can teach us about statistical challenges that we would face even if we were to have time series of infinite length.
 While this is a good starting point, we’ll have to do more.
 In later chapters, we will describe additional approaches to statistical inference that can help us to understand how much we can learn about model parameters from finite histories of data.

 1.2.
 Stochastic Processes#

-We start with a probability space, namely, a triple (Ω,F,Pr), where Ω is a set of sample points, F is a collection of subsets of Ω called events (formally a sigma algebra) and Pr assigns probabilities to events.
-We refer to Pr as a probability measure.
+We start with a probability space, namely, a triple \((\Omega, \mathfrak{F}, \text{Pr})\), where \(\Omega\) is a set of sample points, \(\mathfrak{F}\) is a collection of subsets of \(\Omega\) called events (formally a sigma algebra) and \(\text{Pr}\) assigns probabilities to events.
+We refer to \(\text{Pr}\) as a probability measure.
 The following definition makes reference to Borel sets.
 Borel sets include open sets, closed sets, finite intersections, and countable unions of such sets.

 Definition 1.1

-X is an n-dimensional random vector if X:ΩRn has the property that for any Borel set b in Rn,
+\(X\) is an \(n\)-dimensional random vector if \(X : \Omega \rightarrow {\mathbb R}^n\) has the property that for any Borel set \(\mathfrak{b}\) in \({\mathbb R}^n,\)

-is in F.
+is in \(\mathfrak{F}\).

-A result from measure theory states that if {Xo}=def{ωΩ:X(ω)o is an event in F whenever o is an open set in Rn, then X is an n-dimensional random vector.
-In what follows, we will often omit the explicit reference to ω when it self evident.
+A result from measure theory states that if \(\{ X \in \mathfrak{o} \} \eqdef \{\omega \in \Omega : X(\omega) \in \mathfrak{o} \}\) is an event in \(\mathfrak{F}\) whenever \(\mathfrak{o}\) is an open set in \({\mathbb R}^n\), then \(X\) is an \(n\)-dimensional random vector.
+In what follows, we will often omit the explicit reference to \(\omega\) when it is self-evident.

-By changing the set b, we trace out a probability distribution implied by the random vector X that is called the induced distribution.
+By changing the set \(\mathfrak{b}\), we trace out the probability distribution implied by \(X\), called the induced distribution.
 An induced distribution is what typically interests an applied worker.
 In practice, an induced distribution is just specified directly without constructing the foundations under study here.
-However, proceeding at a deeper level, as we have, by defining a random vector to be a function that satisfies particular measurable properties and imposing the probability measure Pr over the domain of that function has mathematical payoffs.
-We will exploit this mathematical formalism in various ways, among them being in construction of stochastic processes.
+However, proceeding at a deeper level, as we have, by defining a random vector to be a function that satisfies particular measurable properties and imposing the probability measure \(\text{Pr}\) over the domain of that function has mathematical payoffs.
+We will exploit this mathematical formalism in various ways, including the construction of stochastic processes.

 Definition 1.2

-The measure Pr assigns probabilities to a rich and interesting collection of events.
+The measure \(\text{Pr}\) assigns probabilities to a rich and interesting collection of events.
 For example, consider a stacked random vector

-and Borel sets b in Rn(+1).
-The joint distribution of X[] induced by Pr over such Borel sets is
+and Borel sets \({\mathfrak b}\) in \({\mathbb R}^{n(\ell+1)}\).
+The joint distribution of \(X^{[\ell]}\) induced by \(\text{Pr}\) over such Borel sets is

-Since the choice of is arbitrary, Pr implies a distribution over a an entire sequence of random vectors {Xt(ω):t=0,1,...}.[2].
+Since the choice of \(\ell\) is arbitrary, \(\text{Pr}\) implies a distribution over an entire sequence of random vectors \(\{ X_t (\omega) : t = 0,1,...\}\).[3].

 We may also go the other way.
 Given a probability distribution over infinite sequences of vectors, we can construct a probability space and a stochastic process that induce this distribution.
 Thus, the following way to construct a probability space is particularly enlightening.